Jhett Tolentino: Early life

-Tolentino attended Calumpang Elementary School (which was since renamed as Esteban Juntado, Sr. Elementary School) from 1983 to 1989.
+Tolentino attended Calumpang Elementary School (since renamed as Esteban Juntado, Sr. Elementary School) from 1983 to 1989.
 He entered the Basic Education Unit of University of Iloilo as a high school freshman and took up his secondary education from 1989 to 1993.
-He continued attending University of Iloilo and obtained his Bachelor of Science in Accountancy degree in March 1997.

-He has pursued his high school education by applying to a scholarship program being promoted by the Our Lady of Miraculous Medal Parish.
-Apparently, the scholarship grant is funded by the Meguko Society, a student organization operating at the Jesuit-run Sophia University in Tokyo, Japan.
+His high school education was enabled by a scholarship program promoted by the Our Lady of Miraculous Medal Parish.
+The scholarship grant is funded by the Meguko Society, a student organization operating at the Jesuit-run Sophia University in Tokyo, Japan.
 The Meguko Society caters to educational needs of indigenous children from India and the Philippines.
-Tolentino was awarded scholarship grants from high school to undergraduate by the organization.
+Tolentino was awarded scholarship grants from high school to college by the organization.

-He wanted to pursue a tourism degree but has decided to take a degree in accountancy at the University of Iloilo due to the lack of course offering in the region.
+He wanted to pursue a tourism degree but decided to study accounting at the University of Iloilo due to the lack of course offerings in the region.
+He obtained his Bachelor of Science in Accountancy degree from the university in March 1997.

-When he moved to the United States, he received his certificate in Nursing Assistance from the American Medical Career Training Center in Jamaica, New York in December 2005.

 Career

-Right after graduation, Tolentino worked in Iloilo City at Mercantile Credit Resource Corporation as a general bookkeeper, and was promoted as an accountant after three months, while serving as the company's corporate secretary.
+After graduation, Tolentino worked in Iloilo City at Mercantile Credit Resource Corporation as a general bookkeeper and later, corporate secretary.
 He worked at Mercantile Credit Resource Corporation from 1997 to 2002.
 He moonlighted in multinational Hong Kong-based companies from 1999 to 2001: as internal auditor for JP Capital Partners Ltd., and as sales and marketing executive for Inside Fashion.

 In 2002, he moved to the San Francisco Bay Area for a sales and marketing job at The Good Guys, while moonlighting as a waiter for Continental Caterers and as a babysitter.
-Soon, he decided to move to the New York tri-state area for a mortgage and finance job in 2004, where he has learned much about the theatre industry.
-He has sidelined as a nursing assistant in 2006, and when the market crashed as part of the 2008 recession, he worked in the healthcare profession fulltime.
+In 2004, he moved to the New York tri-state area for a mortgage and finance job, where he learned about the theatre industry.
+Tolentino received a certificate in Nursing Assistance from the American Medical Career Training Center in Jamaica, New York in December 2005.
+He worked as a nursing assistant in 2006, and when the market crashed as part of the 2008 financial crisis, he worked in the healthcare industry full-time.

-While in New York, working in finance and healthcare, he started writing reviews of theatre shows in his blog.
+While in New York and working in finance and healthcare, he started writing reviews of theatre shows on his blog.

 In February 2016, Tolentino was given recognition by the government of the Philippines through the National Commission for Culture and the Arts-Ani ng Dangal for giving international recognition to the Philippines; and was among The Outstanding Young Men and Women of the Philippines who were awarded the same year by President Rodrigo Duterte at Malacañang Palace in December of the same year.
 In 2019 Tolentino won Best Short Documentary at the NVIFF Awards in Amsterdam.
 In 2021, Blogtalk with MJ Racadio named him one of the "75 Most Influential Filipino-Americans".